 What does 8K mean and what do other grades represent?

-Stainless steel mirror sheet is used to polish the stainless steel plate on the initial surface such as 2B or No.1 into a mirror surface (scientific name: 8K mirror or No.8), which is used for luxurious decoration of hotels, shopping malls, clubs, bars, KTVs, display cabinets, etc., and can be used for decoration of hall wallboards, ceilings, elevator sheets, trunk boards, signs, etc.
+Stainless steel mirror sheet is used to polish the initial surface of stainless steel plates, such as 2B or No.1, into a mirror surface (scientifically referred to as 8K mirror or No.8).
+This mirror surface is used for luxurious decoration in hotels, shopping malls, clubs, bars, KTVs, display cabinets, and more.
+It can also be used to decorate hall wallboards, ceilings, elevator sheets, trunk boards, signs, and other surfaces.

 The mirror stainless steel plate is usually called “mirror” only when its surface roughness value Ra ≤ 0.05um and surface finish is greater than 10.

-8K mirror stainless steel plate is the base plate for processing subsequent color plates or etched plates, which is mainly used for various decoration or metal optical products.
+The 8K mirror stainless steel plate serves as the base plate for processing subsequent color plates or etched plates and finds its primary use in various decoration or metal optical products.

-The literal meaning of 8K: the corrosion resistance of stainless steel white steel depends on its alloy composition (inscription, nickel, titanium, silicon, manganese, etc.
+The term 8K refers to the level of corrosion resistance of stainless steel white steel, which depends on its alloy composition, including elements such as inscription, nickel, titanium, silicon, manganese, among others.

-The “8” in 8K refers to the proportion of alloy components (304 stainless steel mainly refers to the content of elements),
+The “8” in 8K represents the proportion of alloy components, specifically in 304 stainless steel, referring to the content of these elements.

-“K” refers to the grade of reflectivity after polishing.
+Moreover, the “K” denotes the grade of reflectivity after polishing.

 8K mirror surface is the mirror surface grade reflected by chrome nickel alloy steel.

-6K refers to the mirror sheet with rough grinding and polishing, which is less effective than the mirror;
+6K refers to a mirror sheet with rough grinding and polishing, which is less effective than a higher level mirror.

-10K refers to the fine grinding and polishing mirror sheet, which is comparable to ordinary mirrors;
+10K refers to a mirror sheet that has undergone fine grinding and polishing, which is comparable to ordinary mirrors.

-12K refers to ultra-fine grinding and polishing mirror sheet, which can meet optical purposes.
+12K refers to an ultra-fine grinding and polishing mirror sheet that can be used for optical purposes.

-However, there is no uniform standard for the mirror sheet of any steel type at any level.
+However, there is no standardized definition for mirror sheets of any steel type at any level.